KarlaPrz02/DiggyScoreboard-TP/README.md

 3- For view the scoreboard, execute ``/scoreboard objectives setdisplay sidebar PickaxeUses``

-4- All done, now you can start digging
+4- All done, now you can start digging.